MAGIC: Microlensing Analysis Guided by Intelligent Computation: Events with Large

 \subsection{Data generation}

 To simulate light curves for the training of \texttt{locator}, we randomly sample 2000 time stamps out of a total duration of $270\,$days.
-This corresponds to an averaged cadence of $\sim3\,$hr.
-For each light curve, we randomly draw $t_{\rm E}$ from a truncated log-normal distribution with mean of $10^{1.15}\,$days, standard deviation of $10^{0.45}\,$days, and boundaries at 5 and $100\,$ days.
+This corresponds to an averaged cadence of $\sim3\,$hr, {with the lower and upper 10th percentiles corresponding to 20\,min and 7.2\,hr.} For each light curve, we randomly draw $t_{\rm E}$ from a truncated log-normal distribution with mean of $10^{1.15}\,$days, standard deviation of $10^{0.45}\,$days, and boundaries at 5 and $100\,$ days.
 This log-normal distribution matches approximately the observed distribution of $t_{\rm E}$ \citep[e.g.,][]{Mroz:2017}, and the truncations are introduced to eliminate relatively short-timescale and long-timescale events, both of which may be subject to additional issues (e.g., parallax effect for long events) and are not the focus of the present work.
 As for $t_0$, even though it can be any value during (and possibly outside) the sampled time interval, it is reasonable to believe that a very rough by-eye estimate can limit $t_0$ to within $\sim \pm t_{\rm E}$ of the truth.
 We therefore randomly draw $t_0$ out of a uniform distribution between $-t_{\rm E}$ and $t_{\rm E}$.
 To summarize,

 Although the goal of \texttt{locator} is to infer $t_0$ and $t_{\rm E}$ and not the other parameters, the training data set should be representative of the target---the binary light curves.
 We therefore sample the remaining parameters in the following way